AutoSurgery/FAST-api-backend/README.md

 - `POST /object-to-img`: This endpoint takes an image file as input and returns a JSON response with the detected objects in the image, along with an image file with bounding boxes drawn around the detected objects.

-- `POST /image-segmentation`: This endpoint takes an image file as input and performs image segmentation using the FCN-32 ResNet50 model.
+- `POST /image-segmentation`: This endpoint takes an image file as input and performs image segmentation.
 The response will contain a base64-encoded image file with the segmented image.

 ## Installation